McGill University School of Information Studies

-The School of Information Studies (SIS) at McGill University is engaged in the education of information professionals and scholars, individuals who can make a difference to the management and design of information resources, services, and systems to ensure adequate access to information and knowledge for all.
+The School of Information Studies (SIS) at McGill University is a school focused on the management and design of information resources, services, and systems to ensure adequate access to information and knowledge for all.

-The School inherits the rich traditions of service from librarianship.
-As the pioneer school of its kind in Canada, SIS has been offering programs at McGill since 1897, and its Masters program has been continuously accredited by the American Library Association since 1929.
+SIS has been offering programs at McGill since 1897, and its Masters program has been continuously accredited by the American Library Association since 1929.

 The School is located in a historic building at 3661 Peel Street on the downtown McGill University campus.

 Programs

 SIS offers the following graduate-level programs: